pasqu4le/clifm/README.md

 The actions above will not work only if a prompt is up, or you try to do something not possible.

+> NOTE: directory size is not guaranteed to be accurate, the function in the `directory` library seems to be filesystem/platform dependent and visiting a directory tree to sum it's files sizes takes way too much time.
+Until a better solution is found the directory size will still be shown, but do not trust what it says.

 ## Command line arguments
 You can have a list of command line arguments by running `clifm --help`.